389ds/389ds.github.io/docs/389ds/design/cache_redesign.md

 able to either provide a better size limit as a proportion of ram (see our autotuning) , or we can allow them to scale as needed based on demand.

-### Resizing
+#### Resizing

 B+Trees automatically grow and contract based on values within, and do not have issues with resizing.
 If built into an LRU, you could in software change the upper or lower bound which would allow the values to be evicted (in case of shrink) live.

-### Size boundaries
+#### Size boundaries

 Just like a hash map, we can track the number of values and nodes in the tree to gain accurate values of size consumption of the cache.
 Rather than a hashmap which has a size for number of buckets, the cache would actually enforce the size boundary.

-### Locking and LRU
+#### Locking and LRU

-These two both need to be minimised, and are key to the choice of what I am proposing.
+These two both have a high cost that needs to be minimised, and are key to the choice of what I am proposing.

 The cache would move through a number of states based upon the current size of the entries in the tree.